Create and manage device groups

 Deleting a device group may affect email notification rules.
 If a device group is configured under an email notification rule, it will be removed from that rule.
 If the device group is the only group configured for an email notification, that email notification rule will be deleted along with the device group.

 By default, device groups are accessible to all users with portal access.
-You can change the default behavior by assigning Azure AD user groups to the device group.
+You can change the default behavior by assigning Microsoft Entra user groups to the device group.

 Devices that aren't matched to any groups are added to Ungrouped devices (default) group.
 You cannot change the rank of this group or delete it.
-However, you can change the remediation level of this group, and define the Azure AD user groups that can access this group.
+However, you can change the remediation level of this group, and define the Microsoft Entra user groups that can access this group.

 Applying changes to device group configuration may take up to several minutes.